benbodhi/nftcsv/README.md

 # NFT Wallet CSV Exporter

-This Python script exports all NFTs held by a particular wallet to a CSV file, including token addresses and IDs.
-It also generates a second CSV file containing the token addresses and their corresponding token names for reference.
+This Python script exports all NFTs held by one or multiple wallet addresses to separate CSV files, including token addresses and IDs.
+It also generates separate CSV files containing the token addresses, their corresponding token names, and how many are available for reference.

 I made this for the purpose of exporting a list of all NFTs held by a Safe for easy use of the CSV Airdrop app.